dmbrownlee/demo-proxmox-terraform/README.md

 Since you only need to do this once, there is a separate directory with Terraform configs that will create the Terraform role and account with the necessary permissions to make setup easier.
 This is the only Terraform configuration that needs to use the root account.
 After that, the Terrafrom account will be used.
 Follow the directions in that directory's [README.md](proxmox-users/README.md) before proceeding.

+## Create the cloud-init template VMs.
+The virtual lab networks in the project directories create virtual machines by cloning templates.
+Before you try to spin up a lab network, make sure you have already run ```terraform apply``` from within the ```proxmox-cloud-init``` directory.

-## Configure Proxmox using the Terraform demo project
+## Configure one (or more) virtual lab networks in Proxmox using Terraform
-The demo project will configure VLANs, build template virtual machines from cloud-init images, clone those templates to various virtual machines, and then use Ansible to configure those virtual machines for different roles.
+The Terraform configs in the various lab-* directories will configure VLANs, clone VM templates to various virtual machines, and then use Ansible to configure those virtual machines for different roles.
 It is an evolving work in progress.
-See the [README.md](proxmox/README.md) in the project's directory for the latest info.
+See the README.md in each project's directory for the latest info.